Friday, October 18, 2024

 The hermeneutics of unanticipated developments

-If I had a Canadian nickel for every time I heard someone say that only the traditional view of sexuality was rooted in a "high view of Scripture" I would be able to afford quite a few grumpy trips to Tim Hortons.
-This is a pretty nasty way for conservatives to talk down to people that share an evangelical view of the authority of Scripture but have come to an alternate interpretation.
+If I had a Canadian nickel for every time I heard someone say that only the traditional view of sexuality was rooted in a "high view of Scripture" I would be able to afford a decent but grumpy trip to Tim Hortons.
+This can be a pretty nasty way for conservatives to talk down to people who share an evangelical view of the authority of Scripture but have come to an alternate interpretation.
 For their part, the Hays are explicitly not "claiming 'to know better than the Bible'" (7).
 Nor are they changing their approach to Scripture (12).
 So what is the hermeneutical move that leads them to this unanticipated development?

 In his review of this book for The Center for Faith, Sexuality and Gender, Preston Sprinkle says that the Hays are using a "trajectory argument" which is "well known" and has been "roundly refuted" by William Webb and others.
 For my part, I am as unconvinced by Webb's "redemptive trajectory hermeneutic" as I am by his argument that it refutes same-sex marriage -- but that is beside the point.
 The Hays are clearly not using it.
 Sprinkle himself admits that the Hays never use the term, but persists in chalking their argument up to it and even criticizes them for not defending it against counterarguments.
 This is unfortunate, since the trajectory argument is precisely not what the Hays are employing.